 Therefore parents/carers do not have the right to withdraw their children from Relationships Education or Health Education.

-But what about sex education, we hear you ask?
+But what about sex education?

 Parents DO have the right to request that their child be withdrawn from some or all of sex education delivered as part of statutory RSE, up to and until three terms before the child turns 16.